Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Read File

-Get the content of a file.
+Returns the content of the given file.

 **See also:**